 Electronic Resources Workflows and Tools

-This webinar will cover key points to consider, tools, and workflow options in managing electronic resources.
+This webinar covers key points to consider, tools, and workflow options in managing electronic resources.
 Most libraries use multiple tools and approaches to manage e-resources, which brings benefits and challenges.
-Speakers will provide insights and perspectives on ERM systems, supplemental processes to fill gaps in functionality, and those systems' interoperability with patron-facing interfaces.
+Speakers provide insights and perspectives on ERM systems, supplemental processes to fill gaps in functionality, and those systems' interoperability with patron-facing interfaces.

 Who Should Attend?

 Those responsible for electronic resource management.

 Dawn Hale has been Head of Technical Services at the Sheridan Libraries of the Johns Hopkins University for the past 10 years.
 Prior to her Hopkins’ experience, she held original cataloger positions.
 Dawn is currently on the editorial board of the ALCTS Papers Series and is a member of the Ross Atkinson Lifetime Achievement Award Committee, the OCLC Research Library Metadata Partners Focus Group, and the OCLC E-resources Advisory Council.